 There is something else happening here.
 While Van Hollen strains to clarify that she does not wish to refer to an authentic and fixed notion of a culture, or a cultural past, her use and interpretation of her glossary terms falls back on relating conversational usage to the canon in some form.
 Such a method might well, as postcolonial theorists have attempted, recall an accessing of the past as repetition rather than origin.
 Van Hollen's stress is on difference, however, and in articulating this difference, it is a stable notion of culture that she falls back on, still associating with cultural essentialisms while always disavowing them.
-As such, the from truth.
-In French, a bricoleur is a jack-of-all-trades.
-Derrida, critical of the value of the distinction between the bricoleur and the engineer, sees in the ethnographic impulse the pressure to interpret, arrive at "a truth or an origin which escapes play and the order of the sign" (292).
+As such, the easy transposition of dichotomies like public-private that make sense in Western intellectual contexts, to conversations Van Hollen has with these women is in itself

-easy transposition of dichotomies like public-private that make sense in Western intellectual contexts, to conversations Van Hollen has with these women is in itself a simulation of the local that hardly works.79 d.
-Structure to Micronegotiations
+The analysis of vácala simulation of the local that hardly works.